 Do you have delicate skin or skin that is beginning to show the marks of passing time?
 Rose hip soap may be the perfect bar of all-natural herbal soap to care for your skin!
 As a facial bar, it will leave you with a brighter, healthier complexion while combating the signs of aging!

 Rose Hip Skin Benefits

 Rose hips have 50% more vitamin C than oranges!
 Crazy right?
 You’d think we’d hear about them more.
-It’s certainly why I love finding more ways to use them.
+It’s certainly why I love finding more rose hip recipes and ways to use them.

 But what does that mean for you skin?
 Well, the antioxidants from Vitamin C are shown to encourage the synthesis of collagen, reduce and prevent fine lines, scars, and wrinkles.
 The high vitamin A content in rose hips may work to regenerate new skin cells.

 Rose hips have anti-inflammatory and free-radical scavenging properties.
 Phytochemicals in rose hips work to fight cell damage.

 This makes rose hips an excellent choice for your skin care!

 Roses are abundant, both in the wild and as a cultivated plant.
 Rose hips from all varieties of rose can be used.
 The hips form in the fall and will persist into winter.

 While you’re out foraging for rose hips for food and medicine, be sure to grab an extra handful or two to incorporate into your DIY natural beauty routine!

 You can also purchase dried rose hips from Mountain Rose Herbs, my favorite place for high quality, organic dried herbs.